data-max-hq/open-memory/README.md

-# jinaai-demo
+# Open-Memory

 ## Setup Guide
-* Clone the repository (data-max-hq/open-recall)
+* Clone the repository (data-max-hq/open-memory)
-* cd into /open-recall
+* cd into /open-memory
 * pip install pyautogui
 * In the terminal run ‘make build’
 * In the terminal run ‘make run’
-* After a couple of minutes then head over to "localhost:9876"
+* After a couple of minutes then head over to "localhost:8080"
 * In "ADD LLM" type out the LLM you want to use (we recomend qwen2:1.5b or qwen2:0.5b) and press "Add LLM"

 ## Functionality